Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Training Your Dog to Come when Called
+Training Your Dog to Come When Called

-It is one of the most important training commands your dog will ever know, yet it is often one of the most overlooked.
-Every dog owner would love to own a dog that comes flying towards them, despite mingling with other canines at the dog park or sniffing some "pee mail" on the lamp post.
+Let's face it: Every dog owner would love to own a dog that comes flying towards them, despite mingling with other canines at the dog park or sniffing some "pee-mail" on the lamp post.

 But what can you do if Rover gives you a deaf ear and cares less about hearing his name?
 How can you magically draw your dog to you like a magnet once and for all?
-Is this something only reserved to the pros or can all simple humans have a taste of what it feels to call your dog and have him prick his ears and run towards you like if you are best thing happening on earth?
+Is this something only reserved to the pros or can all simple humans have a taste of what it feels to call your dog and have him prick his ears and run towards you like you are best thing happening on earth?

 So what causes Rover to act as if he never heard his name before?
 Why is he oblivious to the recall, and most importantly, why is he totally ignoring you as if you are irrelevant as an electric pole?
 There are many considerations to keep in mind, and they are not totally your fault.
 Let's take a look at some.

-- Is Your Dog Distracted?
+1. Is Your Dog Distracted?

-2. Did you Train Your Dog the Cue?
+2. Did You Train Your Dog the Cue?

 Dogs thrive with consistency and this same rule applies to all the other commands your dog knows.
-You cannot use the cue "down" for telling the dog to get off the couch, to stop him from jumping and for making him lie down!
-Make sure you make clear rules and use them consistently.
+You cannot use the same cue "down" for telling the dog to get off the couch, stop him from jumping and for making him lie down!
+Make sure to provide your dog with clarity and consistency.

 3. Are You Repeating Yourself?

-If so, the following cliche' may sound all too familiar.
-You call your dog, "Rover Come"!, after a split second, "Rover Come"! and a split second later " Rover Come!"
-At the third recall, you can almost hear Rover saying as he comes toward you: "Yes, boss, here I am, I was just waiting for you to finish your sentence!"
+If so, the following cliche' may sound all too familiar: You call your dog, "Rover Come"!, after a split second, "Rover Come"! and a split second later " Rover Come!"
+At the third recall, you can almost hear Rover saying as he comes toward you: "Yes, owner, here I am, I was just waiting for you to finish your sentence!"

-4. Are you Interesting?
+4. Are You Interesting?

 If you recently adopted a dog, or did not have time to allow a bond to bloom, your dog may find other stimuli around you more interesting.
 So how do your make yourself more interesting than a pile of poop, another dog's bum or that jack rabbit inviting your dog to a game a chase?
 We will see some strategies in the next sections below.

-Five Biggest Recall Killers
+5 Biggest Recall Killers

 - You call your dog for unpleasant things (these are subjective and vary from dog to dog) such as tramming nails, going home from park, giving pills.